 - Smoking deterrents (covered at 100% of the network price, with no deductible). - Prescribed FDA approved female contraceptive methods including prescribed contraceptives which can be purchased over-the-counter (covered at 100%, with no deductible). - Prescription vitamins (not over-the-counter), including prenatal vitamins. - Retin-A, covered up to age 34. - Needles, syringes and injectable medications. - Fluoride Supplementations for dependents six months old through age 5 (covered at 100% of the network price, with no deductible). - Certain physician prescribed medications for preventive care as required by the Patient Protection and Affordable Care Act with no deductible.
-Contact Express Scripts for questions about which drugs are covered.
-Examples of the medications are: - Generic over-the-counter aspirin to prevent cardiovascular events (age limits apply) - Generic over-the-counter aspirin for preeclampsia - Generic over-the-counter and generic drug Folic Acid (women through age 50) - Generic over-the-counter and generic drug Vitamin D (men and women over the age of 65 who are at increased risk for falls) - Bowel Preps (men and women age 50 75); coverage is for generic over-the-counter and generic drug and single-source brand-name prescription drugs.
+Examples of the medications are: - Generic over-the-counter aspirin to prevent cardiovascular events (men age 45 79, women age 55 - 79) - Generic over-the-counter aspirin for preeclampsia - Generic over-the-counter and generic drug Folic Acid (women through age 50) - Generic over-the-counter and generic drug Vitamin D (men and women over the age of 65 who are at increased risk for falls) - Bowel Preps (men and women age 50 75); coverage is for generic over-the-counter and generic drug and single-source brand-name prescription drugs.
 Limited to a maximum of two prescriptions per 365 days.